 Vienna’s Heeresgeschichtliches Museum includes exhibits from some of the most important moments in world history.
 Including one that drew a very bad swearword from me when I saw it.

-- Numerous items illustrating (or causing) major moments of world history
+- Numerous items illustrating, witnessing (or even causing) major moments of world history

 - Weapons, clothes, and medals from historical personalities like Napoleon